afragen/git-updater/README.md

 When using the RESTful endpoints for updating themes or plugins, you need to specify at least the `key` attribute, as well as one of the attributes `plugin`, `theme`, or `updates`.
 All other attributes are optional.

+If the incoming request looks like it is push event from a [GitHub Webhook](https://developer.github.com/v3/activity/events/types/#pushevent), and if the `tag` attribute is not explicitly specified in the URL, then the `tag` attribute will be picked up from the request payload from GitHub.

 ## Extended Naming

 There's a hidden preference to use extended naming for plugin directories.
 Extended Naming follows the convention `<git>-<owner>-<repo>`.
 The normal method is to name the plugin directory `<repo>`.
 Unfortunately there may be a _potential_ conflict with a WP.org plugin.
 This preference mitigates that potential conflict.
 If you switch between normal and extended naming you might have to reactivate your plugins.